elego/rental-vertical/rental_purchase_order_type/README/DESCRIPTION.rst

 Description
 -----------

+This module provides the possibility to distiguish purchase orders by the type 'transport' and 'repair' orders', using the module purchase_order_type.
+It also adds new menu entries for transport and repair vendor (purchase) orders in the rental application.

 Additional order types:
  - Transport Order: used to order transportation for rented products via vehicle, ship or airplane